solidusio/solidus/guides/shipments/shipping.md

 The customer must choose a shipping method for each shipment before proceeding to the next stage.
 At the confirmation step, the shipping cost will be shown and included in the order's total.

-**Note:** *You can enable collection of extra _shipping instructions_ by setting the option `Spree::Config.shipping_instructions` to `true`.
+**Note:*- *You can enable collection of extra _shipping instructions_ by setting the option `Spree::Config.shipping_instructions` to `true`.
 This is set to `false` by default.
 See [Shipping Instructions](#shipping-instructions) below.*

 ### What the Order's Administrator Sees

-**Shipment** objects are created during checkout for an order.
+**Shipment*- objects are created during checkout for an order.
 Initially each records just the shipping method and the order it applies to.
 The administrator can update the record with the actual shipping cost and a tracking code, and may also (once only) confirm the dispatch.
 This confirmation causes a shipping date to be set as the time of confirmation.

 ## Advanced Shipping Methods